FuzzyDoctor/plexamp-streamer/README.md

 # plexamp-streamer

 This is not a complete set of instructions, but some basic guidance.
+I assume that you have some knowledge about installing prerequisites, file permissions, etc.

 # hardware
 Here is the BoM, excluding the 3d printed components and the RPi.